-(k) Application of biosolid or industrial waste product is prohibited if the moisture holding capacity of the soil is exceeded as a result of previous land application practices, precipitation occurrences, or flooding.
+(k) Application of biosolid or industrial waste product is prohibited if the moisture holding capacity of the soil is exceeded. as a result of previous land application practices, precipitation occurrences, or flooding.

-(l) A biosolid or industrial waste product may only be applied to land that is frozen or snow-covered if:
+(1) A biosolid or industrial waste product may only be applied to land that is frozen or snow-covered if:

-(1) the biosolid or industrial waste product does not enter a wetland or other surface waters, of the state; and
+(1) the biosolid or industrial waste product does not enter a wetland or other surface waters of the state; or ground water; and